bitrise-io/bitrise-oauth/README.md

 [![Build Status](https://app.bitrise.io/app/e6a7166eda823c72/status.svg?token=LACL0_krbTkiMlmi4kBLNA&branch=master)](https://app.bitrise.io/app/e6a7166eda823c72)

 # Bitrise OAuth library for Go
-This is a very thin package over Go's standard [OAuth2 library](https://github.com/golang/oauth2), extending its functionality via introducing an additional layer that handles the initialization and communication with our current authorization provider [Keycloak](https://github.com/keycloak/keycloak).
+This is a very thin package over Go's standard [OAuth2 library](https://github.com/golang/oauth2) and official [Auth0 library](https://github.com/auth0-community/auth0-go) for Go, extending its functionality via introducing an additional layer that handles the initialization and communication with our current authorization provider [Keycloak](https://github.com/keycloak/keycloak).

 This package provides both *client-side* and *server-side* (covering all of our current use-cases) wrappers.
 In this document you may find useful information about the APIs, the custom configuration options and the usage as well.